Frequently Asked Questions

 USPP is available at an additional cost when you purchase a product, and enables us to continue to provide high quality software and support.
 Our XML products are under constant development, with new major releases provided on an annual basis.
 The majority of our users therefore find it beneficial to purchase USPP, so they have continuous access for the duration of the plan to the latest and best XML technology available.

 Purchasing annual USPP provides you with free upgrades for major releases, as well as priority support via our Ticket System.
-Without USPP, you will be limited to making use of the online Forum and Knowledge Base.
+Without USPP, you will be limited to making use of the Online Resources and Knowledge Base.

 Yes, existing users can upgrade to a new version and will receive a 25% discount off the cost of the new Version.
 So for example if you had a Developer Edition 2014 licence and wished to move to Developer Edition 2016 you would get 25% discount off the price.